it-at-m/opensource.muenchen.de/software/apache-jmeter.md

 tags:
 - infrastruktur
 ---
-The Apache JMeter application is open source software designed to test functional behavior and measure performance (web applications, more).
+The Apache JMeter application is open source software designed to test functional behavior and measure performance.